RandomPrototypes/libQuestMR/README.md

 [OpenCV](https://github.com/opencv/opencv) is a recommended dependency.
 Some parts of the project can work without it but many functions including the calibration and visualization would be disabled if compiled without OpenCV.

 [RPMixedRealityCapture](https://github.com/RandomPrototypes/RPMixedRealityCapture) is a recommended but optional dependency.
 It's a portable camera library I made to support some functions that were not available in OpenCV : camera enumeration, camera formats and resolution enumeration, MJPEG streaming, network camera (android phone with custom app,...).

+### Background subtraction without greenscreen

+To use the deep learning background subtraction method, you need to download rvm_mobilenetv3_fp32.onnx from [RobustVideoMatting](https://github.com/PeterL1n/RobustVideoMatting/) project and specify the folder with the command setBackgroundSubtractorResourceFolder().
+Please check the license of this file before using it in your project.

 ### Credits